Beach Baby has dusted off their passport once more. This time to take to the skies to visit Turkey, in the hope for some amazing snorkeling.

 Turtle beach is, as the name implies, where the Turtles come to spawn, in June and July.
 The beach is itself a bit of a trek away from the actual village of Dalyan, though.

-Situated in Cyprus, Kyrenia has plenty to offer and is well known for its scuba diving and snorkeling potential.
-The sea here is crystal clear and so ideal for seeing what floats by.
+Situated in Cyprus, Kyrenia has plenty to offer and is well known for its scuba diving and snorkelling potential.

 This has a good mixture of lively atmosphere, being principally a popular tourist resort, with beautiful scenery, and a whole host of things to do.

 Yes, it should hardly come as a surprise that Turkey can get a little heated at times, but we are told it can be easy to forget, and not realize how much walking there is to be done on the long, beautiful beaches.

 An old fishing town, which was long the only safe harbor between the two towns of Kas and Fethiye, Kalkan is now one of the first stops along the tourist route, but this shouldn’t put you off!

 If you want to observe first hand some traditional Greek Ottoman architecture, this is a good place to start, as most of the old town is very well preserved, and quite strikingly beautiful!

-For snorkeling, Kalamar Bay is the place to head to, as it attracts a whole variety of marine life.
+For snorkelling, Kalamar Bay is the place to head to, as it attracts a whole variety of marine life.